Projecting the 10 Biggest NBA Free-Agent Contracts This Offseason

 With eight years of NBA service to his credit (seven with the Indiana Pacers and one with the Oklahoma City Thunder), Paul George doesn't quite meet the criterion for the league's largest salary structure.
 But he'll still be able to sign either a five-year, $175.7 million contract to remain with OKC or a four-year, $130.3 million pact to join another organization.

-Unless he takes a pay cut or a short-term deal, those average annual values of $35.1 million and $32.6 million, respectively, would still leave him clear of DeMarcus Cousins ($31.5).
+Unless he takes a pay cut or a short-term deal, those average annual values of $35.1 million and $32.6 million, respectively, would still leave him clear of DeMarcus Cousins ($31.5 million).
 At the same time, he'd fall behind even a one-year max contract earned by the three remaining players in this countdown, since their double-digit years of NBA experience make them eligible for a $35.4 million salary in 2018-19.

 His place in these rankings is locked in.
 His next destination, however, isn't.